-Why does the Queen have corgis?
+Why did the Queen have corgis?

-The Pembrook Welsh breed have a long-held history with the Queen, with her passion for the pets originating at childhood.
+The Pembrook Welsh breed had a long-held history with the Queen, with her passion for the pets originating at childhood.
 Queen Elizabeth II's love for dogs was inherited from her father King George VI.
 He brought home the family’s first corgi, a puppy named Dookie in 1933.

 The Queen was instantly besotted by the young pup, selecting Dookie over two others for his longer tail which showed "whether he is pleased or not."